-The current day number can be adjusted in order to move forward or backward on both ramps (temperature and minimum ventilation speed ramps) at the same time.
-Note that the current day is set to "OFF" if no ramp function is enabled.
+The current day number can be adjusted in order to move forward or backward on the temperature and minimum ventilation speed ramps.

 - Set the function to CURRENT RAMPING DAY.
 The current day number is displayed, alternating with the letters "day". - Use the adjustment knob to set the day number to the desired value.